Running simple experiments

 While you are free to adapt the configuration to your needs, you still need to make sure that the changes result in valid ScriptEngine scripts.
 For example, the order of scripts is important because some scripts may define context variables that other scripts refer to.

 In order to make it easier to get started, examples are provided.
 To start with, the same platform configuration file that was used to build the model should be used for the runtime environment.
-Thus, the model can be started with (still assuming that the current working directory is ecearth4/runtime/se):
+Thus, the model can be started with (still assuming that the current working directory is ecearth4/scripts/runtime):

 se> se \